top of page

 3. It’s The Right Thing To Do

-The G20 countries – the world’s 20 wealthiest, most advanced economies – import the bulk of slave-made goods.
+We, the G20 countries – the world’s 20 wealthiest, most advanced economies – import the bulk of slave-made goods.
 We are the ones enabling this callous exploitation of a global subclass of humanity – 50 million people, over 10 million of them children.
-When the cost to fix the problem is so negligible (see next point), how can we ignore this problem?
+When the cost to fix the problem is so negligible (see next point), how can we ignore it?

 4. Cost to Fix The Problem: 5c on a $5 T-shirt